'Hell no': Young mum says she'll never use electric blanket again after house burns down

 The devastating fire prompted Andrew Cotter, the fire risk management officer for Taranaki, to issue safety warnings for anyone using electric blankets - including to get them tested every year.

-Worn and old blankets can cause shock, fire and even death, Cotter warned.
+Worn and old blankets could cause shock, fire and even death, Cotter warned.

-Sleeping with a blanket on - even on low - is dangerous, and heavy objects should not be put on the bed while a blanket is on, Cotter said.
+Sleeping with a blanket on - even on low - was dangerous, and heavy objects should not be put on the bed while a blanket is on, Cotter said.

 Fie and Emergency NZ's safety tips for electric blankets